google/blockly-samples/codelabs/custom_renderer/custom_renderer.md

 The **ConstantsProvider** `constructor()` sets all static properties, such as `NOTCH_WIDTH` and `NOTCH_HEIGHT`.
 For a full list of properties, see [constants.ts](https://github.com/google/blockly/blob/master/core/renderers/common/constants.ts).

-In general you will want to override a subset of the constants, rather than all of them.
+Only override the necessary subset of the constants, rather than all of them.
 To do so:
 - Define a constants provider that extends the base `ConstantProvider`.
-- Call the superclass `super()` in your `constructor()`.
+- Call the superclass `super()` in the `constructor()`.
 - Set individual properties.

 Add this above the `CustomRenderer` definition in `src/renderers/custom.js`: